 - Watch the movie.
-I had only read the book, but fortunately my husband and toddler had seen the movie.
-They understood about the tickets and some of the movie references.
+I had only read the Polar Express book, but fortunately, my husband and toddler had seen the movie.
+They understood about the train tickets and some of the movie references.
 I didn’t realize how much the book and movie were different.

 - Wear holiday pajamas.
 It’s seriously adorable to see all the kids and families wearing festive jammies!
-Plus, it makes for cute photos on the train and with Santa.
+Plus, it makes for cute photos on the train and with Santa at the North Pole.
 Since it was so cold, we put jammies over our toddler’s sweater and jeans and put a coat over for the walk to the event.

 - Skip the stroller.
-This event isn’t really geared for strollers.
-You can’t take them on the train ride and there isn’t a lot of space for them inside the Roundhouse.
+Strollers aren’t really suitable for this event.
+You can’t take them on the train ride, and there isn’t a lot of space for them inside the Roundhouse.
 Instead, wear babies in a carrier and just plan on walking slowly with toddlers.

 - Get in line for Santa early.
 If you have more than one adult in your party, have one of them stand in line to see Santa while the other adult takes the kids to the other activities.
 We realized that most of the families there did that.
 Or, if you are the last train of the day, you can get in line right before closing.